-I am a fourth year graduate student pursuing a PhD in Computer Science and Engineering at the University of Washington advised by Mark Oskin and Luis Ceze.
+I am a fifth year graduate student pursuing a PhD in Computer Science and Engineering at the University of Washington advised by Mark Oskin and Luis Ceze.
 I received my Bachelor of Science in Electrical Engineering and Computer Science (EECS) from the University of California, Berkeley in 2013.
 My research is supported by Oracle Labs and two Qualcomm Innovation Fellowships.

 I am broadly interested in computer architecture and how we can codesign hardware and software to accelerate machine learning, computer vision, and emerging workloads.
 I strongly believe that the most interesting work in computer architecture actually lies at the boundary between architecture and other disciplines within computer science and engineering.
 In particular, I am interested in how we leverage heterogeneous computing platforms such as FPGAs, and GPUs, and emerging technologies such as near data processing and stochastic computing to create opportunities for orders of magnitude performance and energy efficiency improvements.
 I am currently involved in the stochastic computing project which you can read about on the Sampa webpage here.
 I am also currently involved in the "Software Defined Hardware" project which is an interdisciplinary collaboration between computer architecture, compiler, and programming languages with Luis Ceze, Ras Bodik, and Alvin Cheung for designing domain specific reconfigurable accelerators.

 CSE390E: Electronics Disassembly Seminar - University of Washington

 Autumn 2016 [link]